Staff Profiles by Staff Name

 Other works include the books, The Man the Anzacs Revered, a best-selling biography of legendary Great War chaplain William McKenzie, Reading With New Eyes, which brings fresh insight into understanding the Bible, and Media Values, which explores the media from a Christian perspective.

-Daniel is also an artist who has produced cartoons, poetry and three albums of original music.
+Daniel is also a musician and has recorded three albums of original music.

 Anzac Spirituality: The First AIF Soldiers Speak.
 Melbourne: Australian Scholarly Publishing, 2018